thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 But, bad code is not necessarily a problem even if it gets into production, as long as we can detect it and fix it fast.

 However, branching will only bring a **false sense of security** and **a false sense of control**.
 Because again ... it delays feedback.
-It introduces batching up work.
+It introduces batch work.
 Because of the increased batch sizes, it increases changesets and thus increases the amount of code released into the wild.
 In turn, this increases risks.
 In the end, what they are trying to avoid, i.e. taking risks, breaking things, is actually reinforced by adopting more processes through using feature branching.

-In all honesty, it is this false sense of security that makes feature branching so evil.
+In all honesty, **it is this false sense of security that makes feature branching so evil**.
 Feature branches tend to hide the real problems teams have.
 Whereas, when teams commit immediately into mainline, it will uncover their problems and allow teams to actually do something about it.

 To conclude, teams do not have the necessary practices in-place allowing them to